khaors/geocompr/main.md

     - Count numbers of the highest points in grid cells with a resolution of 3 km.
     - Find maximum elevation value for grid cells with a resolution of 3 km.

-1. Aggregate the raster counting high points in New Zealand created in the previous exercise, reduce its geographic resolution by half (so cells are 6 by 6 km) and plot the result.
+1. Aggregate the raster counting high points in New Zealand (created in the previous exercise), reduce its geographic resolution by half (so cells are 6 by 6 km) and plot the result.
-    - Resample the lower resolution raster back to the 3 km resolution of the orginal.
+    - Resample the lower resolution raster back to a resolution of 3 km.
 How have the results changed?
-    - Name two advantages and two disadvantages of reducing raster resolution in this way.
+    - Name two advantages and disadvantages of reducing raster resolution.

-1. Polygonize the `grain` dataset and filter-out all the squares representing clay.
+1. Polygonize the `grain` dataset and filter all squares representing clay.
-    - Name 2 advantages and 2 disadvantages of vector data over raster data.
+    - Name two advantages and disadvantages of vector data over raster data.
-    - At which points would it be useful to convert rasters to vectors in your research?
+    -  At which points would it be useful to convert rasters to vectors in your work?

 <!-- advances exercise - rotate nz as a whole - union new zeleand and rotate it around its centroid by 180 degrees -->